timothyyu/gdax-orderbook-ml/README.md

 - [side, price, size, time]
 - size of "0" indicates the price level can be removed
-- [size delta, position, sr_proximity]
+- [size delta, position, size_delta, sr_prox_value,sr_prox_line]
-    - updated with every l2 update applied to l2 snapshot (before inputs are fed as features into ml model)
+    - updated with every l2 update applied to l2 snapshot (before inputs loaded as features into model)